 Left Bank is another wine bar, but aside from the low noise level, it couldn’t be more different than Le Caviste.
-It’s kind of like what would happen if Jack Black’s character from School Of Rock opened a chill wine hangout - there are vinyl records playing in the background, wines that are equally as inexpensive as they are interesting, and you can bring in your own food (we highly suggest taking out a pizza from South Town Pie across the street).
+It’s kind of like what would happen if Jack Black’s character from School Of Rock opened a chill wine hangout—there are vinyl records playing in the background, wines that are equally as inexpensive as they are interesting, and you can bring in your own food (for that, we highly suggest a double cheeseburger from Loretta's Northwesterner to pair with your Slovenian red blend).

 Bar Vacilando is typically pretty empty.
 This works to your advantage when you actually want to have a conversation, and when you’d rather not wait 20 minutes for a gimlet.
 The cocktails are very good (get the Honey Badger) and priced reasonably.
-We also recommend the hidden back patio that looks like some kind of “desert chic” photoshoot just waiting to happen.
+We also recommend the hidden back patio that looks like a Free People photoshoot just waiting to happen.

 Stampede Cocktail Club is like a cross between a Victorian estate and a well-decorated museum.
 Sit at the bar among the chandeliers and ornate furniture, (where your conversation might even include the friendly bartender), or grab a private table in the adjoining room decorated with floral wallpaper and a “taxidermy” T-rex head.
 All of the drinks here are fantastic, from the gin Old Fashioned to the fresh blueberry mule.